The Challenge of Safe, Quality Health Care

 A Roadmap to Safety for the Commonwealth

 Major breakthroughs in safety improvement are within reach but will require sustained, coordinated action.
 The Massachusetts Healthcare Safety and Quality Consortium is an unprecedented undertaking that brings together the state’s health care community — providers, payers, patients, government agencies, and other policymakers and experts — to accelerate safety and quality improvement statewide.
-The Consortium will develop and oversee a Roadmap to Safety — a strategy and action plan that sets ambitious yet attainable goals to dramatically reduce the risk of preventable harm anywhere health care is delivered throughout the Commonwealth.
+The Consortium is developing a Roadmap to Healthcare Safety and Quality — a strategy and action plan that sets ambitious yet attainable goals to dramatically reduce the risk of preventable harm anywhere health care is delivered throughout the Commonwealth.